top of page

 Fraudulent Promotion or Endorsement

 Famous and instantly recognizable voices have been used in advertising for years.
-Morgan Freeman and James Earl Jones to name just two.
+Morgan Freeman and James Earl Jones comes to mind.
 Before A.I. tools existed, most of the fraudulent endorsements were created by voice actors who were skilled at mimicking famous voices.

-I've heard radio ads in the voice of Morgan Freeman that I'd bet good money wasn't really Morgan Freeman.
+A while back, I heard radio ads for a local business in Columbia that I'd swear was the voice of Morgan Freeman.
+I'd bet good money it wasn't really Morgan Freeman.

 Today, that practice is comically simple, no voice actor necessary.
 A.I. voice creation tools have got you covered.